alphagov/rp-onboarding-tech-docs/README.md

 git push -u origin <the-name-of-the-branch>     # pushes your changes to your forked repository
 ```

-> Any future changes you make on this branch can be pushed with just
+> Any future changes you make on this branch can be pushed with
 > ```
 > git push
 > ```